- Under what context did you meet?

-What has been your relationship pattern?
+What has been your relationship patterns?

 According to Vanessa Van Edwards, author of the bestselling book “Captivate“, people typically fall into one of the five archetypal roles, we’ll be talking about here.